 Where to watch Nashville:

-Fans of Star have yet to find the proper closure after the show was cancelled after only 3 seasons earlier this year.
+Fans of Star have yet to find the proper closure after the show was cancelled after only 3 seasons.
 Thankfully, creator Lee Daniels has hinted at something lined up for the show in the future.
 Details are hazy at best, but he promises fans that they “ain’t seen the last of Star“.

 Star mainly revolves around a talented teenager named Star, who escapes her past by banding with fellow aspiring female artists to form their own singing group.
 As they slowly start to chase their dreams, they’re forced to face their pasts, battle through their personal relationships, and fight to stay relevant in the music scene.